 Why I Teach |

 My main goal as a teacher is to foster new levels of critical awareness by linking classroom knowledge to one’s life and communities.
 Encouraging students to relate course themes to their personal lives and experiences creates an atmosphere of exploration and inclusivity within my classes.
 Collaborative learning activities common to my classes prime students to see themselves as active producers of knowledge.
-My courses infuse Writing Across the Curriculum principles, which champion writing as an indispensable tool for learning to think critically and creatively.

 My main goal as a teacher is to foster new levels of critical awareness by linking classroom knowledge to one’s life and communities.
 Encouraging students to relate course themes to their personal lives and experiences creates an atmosphere of exploration and inclusivity within my classes.
 Collaborative learning activities common to my classes prime students to see themselves as active producers of knowledge.
-My courses infuse Writing Across the Curriculum principles, which champion writing as an indispensable tool for learning to think critically and creatively.

 What I Teach